 Students are kindly advised to adhere strictly to these regulations to avoid disappointment.
-The Academic Regulations of the University are available online at http://www.uj.ac.za/Informationabout/Governance/PoliciesCharters/tabid/8508/Default.aspx
+The Academic Regulations of the University are available online.

 Documentation to be submitted upon registration

 At registration, all postgraduate students who are registering for the first time at the University of Johannesburg may be required to submit, together with their registration documents, certified copies of the documents specified below: